QnnOkabayashi/scripts/HeadlessPi/README.md

     Are you sure you want to continue connecting (yes/no/[fingerprint])?
     ```

-3. It will then prompt you for the password, which is `raspberry` by default
+3. It will then prompt you for the password, which is `raspberry` by default.

-4. To disconnect from the SSH, use the `exit` command
+4. To disconnect from the SSH, use the `exit` command.